Antiphellus: Theatre

-The Hellenistic amphitheatre, which was restored in 2008, is located 500 m from the centre of Kaş.
+The Hellenistic theatre, which was restored in 2008, is located 500 m from the centre of Kaş.
 It was capable of seating 4000 spectators.
-The amphitheatre is the only structure of its type in Anatolia with a sea front.
+The theatre is the only structure of its type in Anatolia with a sea front.
 It is complete, but lacks a proscenium, so as to avoid blocking the view of the sea.

-After the amphitheatre was built, the east wall collapsed, possibly due to the earthquake that devastated the region in 141.
+After the theatre was built, the east wall collapsed, possibly due to the earthquake that devastated the region in 141.
 Repairs to the wall are visible; the restoration work was done soon afterwards, probably by means of the funds provided to Antiphellus by Opramoas.

-The retaining wall of the amphitheatre, which curves around in slightly more than a semicircle, is built of irregular ashlar blocks, which vary in size and shape.
+The retaining wall of the theatre, which curves around in slightly more than a semicircle, is built of irregular ashlar blocks, which vary in size and shape.
 There is no diazoma (the passage dividing the lower from the upper rows of seats), nor a permanent stone stage.

 King's Tomb

 One of the town's sarcophagi is the 4th century BCE Lycian Inscribed Mausoleum, known locally as the King's Tomb, which is located on Uzunçarşı Street.
 It is in excellent condition.
 The hyposorium, which is cut from the solid rock, is approximately 5 feet in height; the floor is sunken and the entrance is unsealed.
 The base is 30 in high.
 On the hyposorium is an unusual type of Lycian epitaph, being in the form of a poem, as observed by Fellows in the 1840s, who wrote that "the inscription does not begin in the manner of any of those we have yet met with, nor does it contain any words of a funereal character".
 The text is written in the Milyan language (otherwise known as Lycian B), an extinct ancient Anatolian language attested from only three inscriptions: two poems on the Xanthian Obelisk, and the shorter inscription on the King's Tomb.
 The text has not been interpreted.
 The free space under the inscription suggests the text was supposed to be longer, and that the stonemason, intending to save space, accidentally left too much room.

 The sarcophagus on top is cut from a separate block of stone.
 Two lions' heads project from the sides of the lid, which is divided into four panels showing standing figures in relief.
 The sarcophagus was kept for the tomb's builder and his wife, who are depicted in the front pediment as a bearded man leaning on a staff in front of a seated woman.